The Stockholm Christmas Market is up and running for 2021.

 When is the Stockholm Christmas Market?

-Here are the dates for the market in 2021:
+Here are the dates for the Christmas market in 2022:

 During this time the market is open daily from 11:00 a.m. to 6:00 p.m.

-There is no cost of admission, everyone is welcome.
+There is no cost of admission and everyone is welcome.

 Where is the Stockholm Christmas Market?